dansanderson/easyasm65/README.md

 To exit the Monitor, enter the `X` command.
 This returns you to the `OK.` (or `READY.`) prompt.

 The Monitor can be especially useful for debugging an assembly language program thanks to a special feature of the MEGA65 operating system.
 When a program executes a `BRK` instruction, the operating system halts the program, and starts the Monitor.
-The Monitor displays the status of the CPU registers as they were at that exact point in the program.
+The Monitor displays the status of the CPU registers as they were at the exact point in the program where the `BRK` occurred.
 You can continue to enter Monitor commands to inspect the state of the system.
 When you're finished, use the `G` command without an argument to continue the program where it left off.

 ```
 10 !TO "BRKDANCE", RUNNABLE